 The College views living and interacting within the residence halls as part of the student's overall learning experience.
-Working through a relational issue within the context of a living situation helps to build invaluable communication and conflict management skills that are transferable later in life (in the work-place, your church, local communities, and other relationships).
+Working through a relational issue within the context of a living situation helps to build invaluable communication and conflict management skills that are transferable later in life (in the workplace, your church, local communities, and other relationships).
 As a result, the Residence Life team is committed to assisting students in developing and utilizing these skills in the context of the residence hall experience.
-In the case of a roommate conflict, Residence Life's commitment is to helping all parties involved resolve the conflict and, when possible, restore the relationship.
-If a student finds him or herself involved in a roommate conflict the followed:
+In the case of a roommate conflict, Residence Life's commitment is to help all involved parties resolve the conflict and, when possible, the relationship.
+If a student finds him or herself involved in a roommate conflict the following procedure should be followed:

 - The students involved in the conflict should first talk to each other, working to achieve reconciliation in an open, honest, and caring manner.
 Issues should be directly, but tactfully addressed. - If the students themselves are not able to resolve the conflict, they should involve the Resident Assistant to mediate the situation.
 There should be a good faith attempt on the part of the students to meet the conditions of a compromise, should one be attained. - Should the conflict remain unresolved, the students should involve the Resident Director to mediate the conflict.
 Here, too, a good faith attempt should be made to bring the disagreement to a fair and equitable resolution. - If the conflict still cannot be resolved, the Residence Life Staff will confer with respect to employing other means to resolve the conflict.
-If the Residence Life staff deem a room change is necessary, such a change will typically occur at the conclusion of the semester. - In light of our educational goals and facility needs, we ask that students partner with the Residence Life team in addressing any struggle or concern that may arise in their living situation. - Students who change rooms without the prior approval of Residence Life will be required to move back to their original room assignment and will be charged a minimum fine of \$100.00.
+If the Residence Life staff deem a room change is necessary, such a change will typically occur at the conclusion of the semester. - In light of our educational goals and facility needs, we ask that students partner with the Residence Life team in addressing any struggle or concern that may arise in their living situation. - Students who change rooms without the prior approval of Residence Life will be required to move back to their original room assignment and will be charged a minimum fine of \$100.00. - At the conclusion of the Fall semester, should students desire to change rooms, they can apply to move to an open bed in a friend's room.
+Students must complete the room change form which can be provided by their residence director.
+Students approved to change their housing assignment must check out of their old room, and into their Spring semester room prior to leaving for Winter Break.